TV Syd

 TV Syd is one of TV 2's eight regional services.
 It is headquartered in Kolding although it was previously based in Haderslev.

-TV Syd was launched in 1983 as an experimental regional channel operated by Danmarks Radio (DR).
+TV Syd launched in 1983 as an experimental regional channel operated by Danmarks Radio (DR) transmitting on channel 7 from Sonderjylland.
+Programming began in full in 1984 with a news bulletin at 7pm.
+At night, it broadcast additional local programmes, interrupting DR's TV schedule locally from the Rangstrup transmitter in South Jutland.
 Upon the launch of TV 2 in 1988 it was immediately co-opted into the TV 2 network as its first regional service.
+In 1999, it became the first television channel in Demnark to provide an online web stream of its programmes.

+It is also known for a livestream of a stork's nest.